Rose Roots Happenings

-Get a Plot: Plot reservations are closed for the 2019 season but please join us next season!
-Plots available are 15x15 ft square, cost $75 for the season, and include water and fertilizer.
-If you would like to join us, please email before June 15, 2020, our last day we can accept new gardeners per Denver Urban Gardens.
+Get a Plot: Plot registration is open for the 2020 gardening season!
+Plot registration fees include water, tools, fertilizer, workshops and more!
+If you would like to join us, please email email@example.com before June 1, 2020, our last day we can accept new gardeners per Denver Urban Gardens.

 Upcoming 2020 Events